Eva-Kuk/unique-wings/README.md

 ## Overview
 This is my fourth of Milestone Project 4 which is part of the Code Institute's FullStack Software Development Diploma Course and the main requirements is to build a full-stack website based around busines logic used to control a centrally-owned dataset which contain set up an authentication access mechanism and provide paid access to the site's data and purchase of the product.

-This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, Relational database Poistgres and Stripe payments in Back-End development which I have learned recently on the course.
+This project demonstrates the skills and knowledge of using the HTML5, CSS3, JavaScript, Python, Django, AWS, Relational database Postgres and Stripe payments in Back-End development which I have learned recently on the course.

 The idea to create this website came from the inspiration of my best friend, who is a devoted fashion follower and passionate about unique creations, beautiful shoes and handbags, which she might show a quite few in her beautifull collection.